-- Incompatible Orientation: Laura Farr can't stop loving her husband, despite her gradual realisation that he can never return her feelings.
+- Incompatible Orientation: Laura Farr can't stop loving her husband, despite her gradual realization that he can never return her feelings.

-- Noble Bigot with a Badge: Sergeant Bridie is outspokenly homophobic, but that doesn't stop him doing his utmost to bring the blackmailing ring to justice.
+- Noble Bigot with a Badge: Sergeant Bridie is outspokenly homophobic, but that doesn't stop him from doing his utmost to bring the blackmailing ring to justice.

 - Red Herring: There's a lengthy subplot involving an older blind man and his partner which implies they're involved in the blackmail ring.
 Turns out they're just minor swindlers operating their own, separate racket.